Sign up for our FREE 8-week course to get on the property ladder.

-If you’re thinking of purchasing an NRAS-approved property for your next investment, you may want to enquire with several brokers or lenders to see if you’ll be granted finance.
+If you’re thinking of purchasing an NRAS-approved property for your next investment, you may want to enquire with several mortgage brokers or lenders to see if you’ll be granted finance.
 Unfortunately, many lenders don’t accept any form of NRAS property as security for a home loan due to the lower marketability of the property, so you may need to jump through hoops in order to qualify.

 What is the NRAS?